JeremyWilfong/Exploring_ETH_Price_With_Python/README.md

 # Exploring Ethereum's Price with Python

-**Download the Exploring ETH Price.html to view the code and it's outputs quickly.**
+### Download the Exploring ETH Price.html to view the code and it's outputs quickly.<br><br>

 **Purpose**
-Practicing Python by exploring the price of Ethereum, a decentralized cryptocurrency.
+* Practicing Python by exploring the price of Ethereum, a decentralized cryptocurrency.

 **Methodology**
 1. Manipulate the imported yfinance data(creating new columns) to feed the Machine Learning Model and Scenario Exploration.